jguadagno/jguadagno.github.io/_posts/2010-02-11-sevdnug-february-social-mixer.md

 Register at: [Event Registration](http://sevdnug0210.eventbrite.com)

-_* The sponsor will cover a certain amount of the cost.
-You might be required to purchase some of your own food and drink._
+The sponsor will cover a certain amount of the cost.
+You might be required to purchase some of your own food and drink.
+{: .notice--info}

 [Event Registration](http://sevdnug0210.eventbrite.com)